Lajos Jámbor

-Lajos "Louis" Jámbor (1884 – 11 June 1954) was a Hungarian-American post-impressionist painter, illustrator and background artist for animation.
+Lajos "Louis" Jámbor (1 August 1884 – 11 June 1954) was a Hungarian-American post-impressionist painter, illustrator and background artist for animation.
 He is known for his illustrations for the book Little Women (1947 edition), and his symbolic and religious artwork found murals and as decoration in churches.
 He also created portraits for New York society.

 Early life and education

-He was born as Lajos Jámbor in 1884 in Nagyvárad, Kingdom of Hungary (today Oradea, Romania).
+He was born as Lajos Jámbor in 1884 in Nagyvárad, Kingdom of Hungary, Austria-Hungary (today Oradea, Romania).
 He attended the Hungarian Royal National School of Arts in Budapest.
 After graduation he studied religious art in Italy and studied in Düsseldorf, Germany under Frank Gebhard.
 Jámbor was elected to the Royal Academy of Arts (RA), before emigrating to the United States in 1923.

 Work

 Painting and murals

 Lajos Jambor was a muralist, with works in auditoriums, businesses, private estates, and churches of several cities of the United States, particularly Philadelphia and Atlantic City.
 In 1925, Jambor, working with scenic designer and architect Joseph Urban, painted the patio murals and frescos for Mar-a-lago in Palm Beach, Florida.
 Jambor painted large panels (circa 1929) above the proscenium in the Atlantic City Municipal Auditorium (now known as Boardwalk Hall) in Atlantic City, New Jersey.
 Jambor had 26 murals painted (circa 1930) at the Hotel New Yorker at 481 Eighth Avenue in Manhattan, including murals in the ballroom all of which were painted over in 1975 when the hotel purchased and remodeled.
 Jambor created a 1938 mural based on Greek mythology located in the Latchis Memorial Building in Brattleboro, Vermont.
 Jambor created work for the St. Stephen of Hungary Church in New York City, which included a painting of the stations of the cross.

 Jambor had been the president of the American Artists Professional League (AAPL) at the time of his death in 1954.
 He formally served as president of the Salmagundi Club, former treasurer of the American Watercolor Society, and a member of Allied Artists of America, and Audubon Artists.

 Jambor's work is found in public collections including the Zigler Art Museum, among others.